18 Netflix Hacks

 -

-Check if you really need Netflix – alternatives may be cheaper
+Check if you really need Netflix – many alternatives are cheaper

-While it's the biggest, Netflix is far from the only film and TV streaming service out there.
+It's one of the biggest, but Netflix is far from the only film and TV streaming service out there.
 So don't assume it's the best option for you – alternatives may be cheaper, or you may want to mix and match what you're signed up to, making the most of the various free trials on offer.

 If there are specific shows or films you want to watch, check which services have them, then weigh up what the best – and cheapest – option is for you.
 Here's a quick rundown of how some of the main services compare: